 Be sure to keep track of when you pay your property taxes.
 Some areas have due dates close to the end of the year and you must have paid the tax before December 31st to get the deduction.

 Another way some homeowners are able to get additional deductions is through the use of home equity loans.
 Since the interest paid on a home equity loan qualifies as a deduction, you may want to consider a home equity loan as a source of funds to pay off credit card debt, where the interest is not deductible.
 In addition, the interest rate will probably be lower.

 Benefits on the sale of your home

-In 1997, those rules were changed.
-Now the law generally allows a married couple filing a joint tax return to exclude up to $500,000 of gains on the sale of their home.
+The law now generally allows a married couple filing a joint tax return to exclude up to $500,000 of gains on the sale of their home.
 For single return filers the limit is $250,000.
 You must have lived in the home as your principle residence for at least two of the five years before the sale.
 You can claim this benefit every two years.
 There are some special rules if you do not meet that requirement for job changes or health reasons.
 Consult your tax advisor for more details.

 The tax benefits of home ownership can be significant.
 Be sure to keep good records about the purchase price and any improvements you make to the home.
 Pay attention to when you make property tax and mortgage payments to ensure they fall into the year you want to take them as itemized deductions.
 Finally, if you have special circumstances (including a potential large gain if selling your home), be sure to get expert advice to make sure you get the maximum benefits you are allowed under the tax laws.